Hutton Community Centre

 Lighthouse Furniture Project Ltd.

-An organisation formed to support the disadvantaged by selling furniture which has been donated and repaired for re-use.
-Complete house furnishing (often at the request of social services) includes beds and bedding, sofas and chairs, china, cookers, washing machines and refrigerators, as well as small electrical goods such as kettles and toasters, all of which have been repaired and PAT tested by their team of trained staff.
+Lighthouse Furniture Project is an organisation formed to support the disadvantaged, and reducing the amount of waste sent to landfil, by selling furniture which has been donated and repaired for re-use.
+Complete house furnishing (often at the request of social services) includes beds, bedroom storage and bedding; sofas, tables and chairs; cookers, washing machines and refrigerators, as well as small electrical goods such as kettles and toasters; kitchen utensils, cutlery and crockery.
+All electrical products have been repaired and PAT tested by their team of trained staff.
 Without this support, many families would be sleeping on bare boards.
-For more information visit their website www.lighthousefurniture.org

 Christians Against Poverty (CAP)

 Anyone needing debt advice should make a personal free call to 0800 328 0006, where they will be directed to help based on their Post Code.
 Brentwood CAP Debt Centre is run in partnership with Sawyers Church Brentwood.
-Eve Rodgers is the Debt Centre Manager and covers postcodes CM13, CM14 and CM15.
-If you are interested in supporting the work of CAP by becoming a befriender, please contact Eve Rodgers at [email protected]
+If you are interested in supporting the work of CAP by becoming a befriender, just contact Sawyers Church Brentwood.

-Even in our fairly wealthy area, there are many families who just do not have enough money to live on and the Foodbank organisation plays a key role in keeping them alive.
-As a church we actively support Foodbank, and many donations go to the central distribution centres.
-The support comes from many churches throughout the borough.
+Even in our fairly wealthy area, there are many families who just do not have enough money to live on, and the Foodbank organisation plays a key role in keeping them fed.
+Hope Community Church actively supports and partners with Brentwood Foodbank, and many donations go to the central distribution points.
+Support comes from many other churches throughout the borough.

 Brentwood Schools Christian Worker Trust

-The aim of Brentwood Schools Christian Worker Trust (BSCWT) is to serve school communities by providing Christian learning and support through our team of staff and volunteers.
-BSCWT organise assemblies, provide aid in RE and PSHE teaching, run clubs and special projects such as Christmas and Easter events, as well as preparation courses for classes about to move to secondary school.
-Hope Church supports the trust financially.
-For more details visit their website www.bscwt.org
+The aim of Brentwood Schools Christian Worker Trust (BSCWT) is to serve school communities in Brentwood by providing Christian learning and support through our team of staff and volunteers.
+BSCWT organises assemblies, provides aid in RE and PSHE teaching, runs clubs and special projects such as Christmas and Easter events, as well as preparation courses for classes about to move to secondary school.
+Hope Community Church supports the trust financially.

 WE’RE CHRISTIANS PASSIONATE ABOUT ENDING POVERTY.